 - offers assistance with declaring a major, including thinking about possible careers

-- teaches study, time management or executive function skills
+- teaches study strategies, time management, and executive functioning skills

 - provides academic counseling to students who are struggling with their college academic life (example: test taking anxiety)

-- provides general academic advising and course change advice when faculty advisor not available
+- provides general academic advising and course change advice when a faculty advisor not available

 - maintains the records and accommodation lists for students with disabilities

-This office is a good "first stop" for any Cornell student who is not achieving their goals academically--I'll refer you to the appropriate office after we talk.
+This office is a good "first stop" for any Cornell student who is not achieving their goals academically.

 To contact the office, click here.